 Present Value of 10-year Cash Flow (PVCF) = US$1.3b

 The second stage is also known as Terminal Value, this is the business's cash flow after the first stage.
-The Gordon Growth formula is used to calculate Terminal Value at a future annual growth rate equal to the 10-year government bond rate of 1.7%.
-We discount the terminal cash flows to today's value at a cost of equity of 8.5%.
+The Gordon Growth formula is used to calculate Terminal Value at a future annual growth rate equal to the 5-year average of the 10-year government bond yield of 2.0%.
+We discount the terminal cash flows to today's value at a cost of equity of 7.5%.

 Now the most important inputs to a discounted cash flow are the discount rate, and of course, the actual cash flows.
-If you don't agree with these result, have a go at the calculation yourself and play with the assumptions.
+Part of investing is coming up with your own evaluation of a company's future performance, so try the calculation yourself and check your own assumptions.
 The DCF also does not consider the possible cyclicality of an industry, or a company's future capital requirements, so it does not give a full picture of a company's potential performance.
 Given that we are looking at NetScout Systems as potential shareholders, the cost of equity is used as the discount rate, rather than the cost of capital (or weighted average cost of capital, WACC) which accounts for debt.
-In this calculation we've used 8.5%, which is based on a levered beta of 1.234.
+In this calculation we've used 7.5%, which is based on a levered beta of 1.037.
 Beta is a measure of a stock's volatility, compared to the market as a whole.
 We get our beta from the industry average beta of globally comparable companies, with an imposed limit between 0.8 and 2.0, which is a reasonable range for a stable business.

 Financial Health: Does NTCT have a healthy balance sheet?
 Take a look at our free balance sheet analysis with six simple checks on key factors like leverage and risk.

 Future Earnings: How does NTCT's growth rate compare to its peers and the wider market?
 Dig deeper into the analyst consensus number for the upcoming years by interacting with our free analyst growth expectation chart.